 Think about all of the policies that need to be in place for an effective process – for example, how many approvers are needed for invoices of a certain dollar amount?
 Internal controls not only ensure the integrity of your financial and accounting information and compliance with laws and regulations, but they also help you to prevent fraud or other kind of foul play.
 Besides, well thought-out internal controls increase your operational efficiency and streamline your processes as well as make them more transparent inside and outside your organization.

 By following the three process development tasks above, you’ll not only have your house in order, but you’ll also have a more streamlined and efficient AP process.
 It’s a great way to start your AP automation journey.

 Are you looking to streamline and automate your AP process?

-Take a look at our new series of guidebooks – The Road to AP Automation.
-These guidebooks will help you start the process of automating your AP and get you on the right path.
-The first booklet "The AP Process" provides insight into AP process development to help you effectively prepare for automation.
+Take a look at our comprehensive guide to AP Automation.
+This page will help you start the process of automating your AP and get you on the right path.